 Disclaimer: Please note this article is not financial advice.
 The purpose of our blog is purely educational, so please consult a professional accountant or financial advisor before making any financial decision.

-Amazon collects sales tax on "Fulfilled by Amazon" products sold by merchants to customers in states where the seller has a nexus (presence or location, such as a warehouse).
-Therefore, they collect and remit tax on behalf of their Amazon FBA sellers in almost every state.
-Note that Amazon only takes into account where the inventory is currently located.
-In short, if Amazon fulfills your products, you don't need to worry about sales taxes, but that comes with its cons, such as an increase in returns due to Amazon's return policy.
+Amazon collects sales taxes on "Fulfilled by Amazon" products sold to customers in states that have adopted Marketplace Facilitator, Marketplace Fairness, or similar laws and where the seller has a nexus (presence or location, such as a warehouse).

+However, a third-party Amazon seller must still set up their own tax accounting system to keep up with the regulations and filing dates.
+In short, if Amazon fulfills your products, you don't need to worry about sales taxes, but that comes with its cons, such as increased returns due to Amazon's return policy.

 The sales tax nexus is where a business operates, not the location of the buyer or where the product is going.
 For example, if a seller maintains physical locations in several states, such as offices or in-store retail shops, the seller must know each state's tax regulations.

 Amazon also offers its own Sales Tax Calculator to help sellers determine the appropriate sales tax rate to charge their customers.

 If you're wondering, "How much sales tax does Amazon charge?", the total tax for your purchase will be based on several variables, including but not limited to the following: